 For more on exploring this slightly quieter area of Kyoto you might want to take a look at the Philosophers Path self guided walking tour.

 The silver pavillion is not silver, I just need to get that out of the way but it is the cultural home of so many of the zen arts that Kyoto is famous for.
-From garden design to architecture, Ikebana to the tea ceremony this temple played a vital role in their development.
+From garden design to architecture, Ikebana to the tea ceremony this temple played a vital role in their development and for that reason alone should be on your list.

 It’s a tough choice but this could be my favourite temple in Kyoto.
-It’s a delight from the moment you turn down the road and see the mossy thatched gate in front of you.
-I love the purification mounds, the secret garden tucked away behind the temple and the special opening of the temple buildings during camellia season.
+It’s a delight from the moment you turn down the road and see the mossy roof of the thatched gate in front of you.
+Visit here for the purification mounds, the secret garden tucked away behind the temple and the special opening of the temple buildings during camellia season.

 A very beautiful temple during the koyo (autumn leaves) season.
 Being set into the hillside the view from the temple out over the red and orange leaves below is striking.
 This is the most distinctive building of the temple, the Tahoto pagoda, unfortunately my photo doesn’t do it justice as it’s uniqueness is the squared lower story and round upper story.
 Unfortunately the sun strike on the lens from further back just wasn’t giving me many options.